AhmedSocrates/AhmedSocrates/README.md

 *Exploring the next frontier of computation:*
 - **Quantum Computing:** Familiarizing with **Qiskit** and **Cirq**.
 - **Physics-Informed AI:** Merging physical laws with neural network architectures.
+I would love to collaborate in any project related to these topics
 ---

 ###  Tech Stack